-1-4) When the system is RHEL, on /etc/sysconfig/network file, define a statement allows the system to load IPv6 module.
+1-4) When the system is RHEL, on /etc/sysconfig/network file, define a statement that allows the system to load IPv6 module.

+'''

+NETWORKING=yes

-NETWORKING=yes NETWORKING_IPV6=yes IPV6T04INIT=no VLAN=yes
+NETWORKING_IPV6=yes

+'''

 Run the following command and reboot the system.
-After rebooting the system, verify eth0.1 and eth1.2 is enabled using if config command.
+After rebooting the system, verify eth0.1 and eth1.2 is enabled using ifconfig command.